ramonfmir/deblurring-public/README.md

 ## Model Architecture ([Our model](https://github.com/qvks/deblurring/blob/ready_for_sumission/cnn_denoiser/model_definitions/networks/moussaka.py))
 (defined in cnn_denoiser/model_definitions/networks/moussaka.py)
 The model consists of three convolutional networks, and three transposed convolutional networks.
+We called it `moussaka`, a traditional Greek dish that consists of several layers.
 Before each layer (except the first layer) we apply dropout with a rate of 0.5 to avoid overfitting.
 After each layer we apply ReLU.
 ### Encoding (Convolutional)
 The first three layers apply kernels to the image as it propagates.
 Typically, we have observed that the first layer identifies edges, and so on.
 At each layer, the image is padded out with black borders so that the resultant image would have the same dimensions if the kernel stride was 1.